CollabPortals

 Linking Data to Users

-Here's the part that trips people up: for users to see records in other tables, those records need to be linked back to the user table.
+Here's the part that trips people up: for CollabPortals to filter a table's records per user, those records need to be linked back to the user table.

 In Airtable, this means adding a "Link to another record" field (the multipleRecordLinks field type) that points to your user table.
 Each record then gets linked to the user it belongs to.